-Daylight saving begins at 2 am on Sunday, 6 October and you’ll need to turn your clocks one hour forward when you go to bed on Saturday night.
-Daylight saving runs until 5 April 2020, when clocks are turned back again for the winter.
+The transition officially happens at 2 am on Sunday, 4 October so turn your clocks one hour forward when you go to bed on Saturday night.
+Daylight saving runs until 4 April 2021, when clocks are turned back again for the winter.

 For many, the extra hour of daylight is a chance to go for a walk, garden, play a round of golf or simply enjoy the twilight hours after work, although there’s always an argument about whether the change is necessary.